PubData/usnationaldebtfeed/README.md

-# usnationaldebtrss
+# usnationaldebtfeed
-Feed of the recent U.S. Public Debt
+Syndiated Feed (Atom) of the recent U.S. Public Debt

 ## Synopsis
-The U.S. Treasury publishes an RSS feed daily with various metrics regarding the debt.
+The U.S. Treasury publishes a feed (RSS) daily with various metrics regarding the debt.

-This replicates that feed, but publishes just the Total Public Debt number.
+This replicates that feed (Atom), but publishes just the Total Public Debt number.

 ## Installation